-- With English, Mazer purely focused on something that everyone would do at some point in their time at school: Composition and Writing Process.
-This examined how students create pieces of creative writing, ranging from spelling and grammar to structure and format.
+- Scope of English: Mazer focused on tutoring addressing Composition and Writing Process; two common problem areas in American education.
+This phase particularly examined how students created pieces of creative writing, ranging from spelling and grammar to structure and format.

 Find out why you should use online tutoring.